Runko: Modern multiphysics toolbox for plasma simulations: Numerical implementation

 \subsection{Modules}

-The actual ``physics'' of the simulation is implemented in derived tiles that are based on the \corgi\ base tiles.
-We call these tiles and all the related objects and functions as \textit{modules}. \footnote{ Technically a module corresponds to a namespace in \cpp\ and a sub-package in \python. } An important part of the framework design is that different modules can be combined with polymorphic multiple inheritance, i.e., deriving methods and attributes from multiple other modules.
-This allows an efficient re-usage of different modules when designing a new module with similar or overlapping physics concepts.
+The actual physics of the simulation is implemented in derived tiles that are based on the \corgi\ base tiles.
+We call these tiles and all the related objects and functions \textit{modules}. \footnote{ Technically, a module corresponds to a namespace in \cpp\ and a subpackage in \python. } An important part of the framework design is that different modules can be combined with polymorphic multiple inheritance (i.e., deriving methods and attributes from multiple other modules).
+This allows an efficient re-use of different modules when designing a new module with similar or overlapping physics concepts.

-As an example, the PIC code (Sect.~\ref{sect:pic}) uses the \texttt{corgi::Tile} as its first base class to inherit the grid infrastructure and \texttt{fields::Tile} as its second base class to inherit the electromagnetic FDTD routines (Sect.~\ref{sect:fields}).
+As an example, the PIC code (Sect.~\ref{sect:pic}) uses \texttt{corgi::Tile} as its first base class to inherit the grid infrastructure and \texttt{fields::Tile} as its second base class to inherit the electromagnetic FDTD routines (Sect.~\ref{sect:fields}).
 The \textsc{pic} module itself only defines the particle containers and methods to manipulate particle movement.
-The two modules are coupled together by the current $\Jhat$ that is created by the moving charged particles.
-This current then induces a changing $\Ehat$ and $\Bhat$ fields that affect the Lorentz force experienced by the particles (see Fig.~\ref{fig:code}).
+The two modules are connected by the current $\Jhat$ that is created by the moving charged particles.
+This current then induces a change in the $\Ehat$ and $\Bhat$ fields that affects the Lorentz force experienced by the particles (see Fig.~\ref{fig:code}).